Logging Integrations

 LOG_URL: http://127.0.0.1:8111/app/search/search?q=search * | {POD} | {CONTAINER}

 The value of each variable is either a string or a CEL expression.
-A value that begins with the prefix "cel:" will be evaluated as a CEL expression against the body of the cloud event (i.e. the resource) to determine the real value of that variable used in the substitution.
+A value that begins with the prefix "cel:" will be evaluated as a CEL expression against the body of the cloud event (that is the resource) to determine the real value of that variable used in the substitution.
 For example:

-When generating a log URL to be stored when a Pod is archived, the following steps are done:
+When generating a log URL to be stored when a Pod

-2. The value for LOG_URL is then interpolated recursively using the values in the ConfigMap until no more substitutions are done, resulting in the final URL to the log in the logging system.
+until no more substitutions are done, resulting in the final URL to the log in the logging system.

 ---